dimaga/drlnd-p1-navigation/Report.md

 * Try replacing discrete actions with continous commands, like linear and angular velocity, to smoothly pass through bananas

 * Try training the agents in a real environment to pick objects or explore the real world.
-For example, implement robot vacuum cleaner AI
+For example, implement a vacuum cleaner robot based on Deep Q Network rather than random actions, heuristics or SLAM